guiltyicon/guiltyicon.github.io/README.md

 ### Message Logs
 * **Message Logs:** Through webhooks, setup an easily readable message log.
 Edits can also be recorded through the message log.
 Messages sent through webhook proxies will also be recorded in the message log.

 ### And much more!
-Including, but not limited to, a configurable Hall of Fame and Hall of Shame, configurable role menus, and ticket system.
+Including, but not limited to, Join to Create voice channels, a configurable Hall of Fame and Hall of Shame, configurable role menus, and ticket system.

 ## Add the bot: [here.](https://discord.com/oauth2/authorize?client_id=1548444562609938553)